Did not finish: Skiing

 In skiing, especially in the speed disciplines of downhill and super-G, a DNF can denote an athlete who has lost control and crashes off their skis.

 Athletes can also DNF without crashing if they stray too far outside the racing line.
 This might occur through skiing out, where an athlete misses a gate at any point during a ski race.
 The consequences of doing so are instant elimination from the event even if it spans multiple runs, as slalom, giant slalom and the combined events do at the Winter Olympics.

 Off-road racing

 In off-road racing a DNF might cost a racing team a points championship in its racing class.
 It is not uncommon though that the more races in a season, the better chance another team will DNF, therefore a championship and purse could still be won.

+Swimming

+In swimming, a DNF can occur when a swimmer starts a race, but fails to complete it in any means.
+This can occur due to injury, the race being stopped and no times being recorded (with the race not being re-run), or in the very rare circumstance, the swimmer opts to leave the pool before the race has concluded.
+While the latter does usually come with a disqualification from the race, in less formal racing settings such as school carnivals, a DNF may be recorded as opposed to a DSQ as the swimmer is usually not making a serious attempt at competing for a time.
+DNFs in this regard usually occur for longer and tougher events, such as the 400m, 800m and 1500m Freestyle, and the 200 Butterfly.